LiquidPlayer/LiquidCore/LiquidCoreAndroid/README.md

 Building the LiquidCore Android library
 ---------------------------------------

+**IMPORTANT**: LiquidCore requires `gcc` because node.js version 8.9.3 requires it.
+Building with `clang` won't work.
+Unfortunately, Google has removed `gcc` support from the latest NDK (r18).
+You will need to use r17c, which you can get [here](https://developer.android.com/ndk/downloads/older_releases).

 If you are interested in building the library directly and possibly contributing, you must do the following: